oklabflensburg/open-data-api/README.md

 exit
 ```

-Note since the `oklab`-user does not have superuser permissions you must login with `psql`
+Note since the `oklab`-user does not have superuser permissions you must login with the `postgres` user.

 ```
+psql -U postgres
 \c oklab

 CREATE EXTENSION IF NOT EXISTS postgis;
 CREATE EXTENSION IF NOT EXISTS hstore;

+ALTER TABLE geography_columns OWNER TO oklab;
 ALTER TABLE geometry_columns OWNER TO oklab;
 ALTER TABLE spatial_ref_sys OWNER TO oklab;

-exit
+\q
 ```